Shane Christie

-Shane Christie (28 August 1985 – 27 August 2025) was a New Zealand rugby union player.
+Shane Christie (23 July 1985 – 27 August 2025) was a New Zealand rugby union player and coach.
 Christie made appearances with Tasman, the Highlanders, and the Māori All Blacks.
 After repeated concussions ended his rugby career, he became an advocate for greater recognition of chronic traumatic encephalopathy (CTE).
+He died at the age of 40 and was posthumously confirmed as the second known case of CTE in New Zealand professional rugby.

 Early career

-Born on 28 August 1985, in Palmerston North, Christie was of Māori (Ngāti Kurawhatia and Te Āti Haunui-a-Pāpārangi) descent.
+Born on 23 July 1985, in Palmerston North, Christie was of Māori (Ngāti Kurawhatia and Te Āti Haunui-a-Pāpārangi) descent.
 He was raised in Nelson, before moving to Wellington during his schooldays and attending school at Upper Hutt College.
 He returned to Nelson after leaving school and began working as a builder, a job he would have for six years before breaking into top-level domestic rugby.
 During this time, he played rugby for Nelson in Tasman's club rugby competition and also played Heartland Championship rugby with Buller in 2009.

 Senior career

 Christie first played senior provincial rugby with the Tasman Mako during the 2010 ITM Cup and scored two tries in five games.
 The Nelson-based team finished 12th out of 14 teams in the final season before the competition was rejigged to feature two divisions of 7 teams.
 He played all 10 games the following year as the Mako finished last in the Championship.